Privacy

 Who are we?

-GBNI is registered with the Information Commissioner’s Office as ‘The Girls’ Brigade Northern Ireland Ltd’.
-This privacy notice outlines how we decide how the personal data you provide to us is processed and for what purposes it is used.
+GBNI is registered with the Information Commissioner’s Office as, ‘The Girls’ Brigade Northern Ireland Ltd’ (‘GBNI’).
+This Privacy Policy outlines how we decide the personal data you provide to us, is processed and for what purposes it is used.
 GBNI, as the data controller, will take care to preserve, respect and protect your privacy.
 We do not process personal data unless it is expressly provided to us voluntarily.
-We do not share, sell, or otherwise provide personal data to third party organisations in any way.
+We do not share, sell, or otherwise provide personal data to third-party organisations in any way.

 GBNI may change this Privacy Notice from time to time by updating it on the GBNI website.
 You should check the website periodically to ensure that you agree with any changes.